erikvargas1/CCNA-Notes/README.md

 When a switch broadcasts a frame, the switch shoots out the frame to all of its interfaces except the one interface, in which the arp request came from.

 Switches learn MAC addresses through the ARP process by storing the source MAC address of incoming devices.
-This is how a switch builds its dynamic ARP table
+This is how a switchs build their dynamic ARP table

 ------
 **What is an ARP Table?**